Banias

-Banias (بانياس الحولة; בניאס; Judeo-Aramaic, Medieval Hebrew: פמייס, etc.; Πανεάς), also spelled Banyas, is a site in the Golan Heights near a natural spring, once associated with the Greek god Pan.
+Banias (بانياس الحولة; בניאס; Judeo-Aramaic, Medieval Hebrew: פמייס, etc.; Πανεάς), also spelled Banyas, is a site in the Israeli-occupied Golan Heights, Syria near a natural spring, once associated with the Greek god Pan.
 It had been inhabited for 2,000 years, until its Syrian population fled and their homes were destroyed by Israel following the 1967 Six-Day War.
 It is located at the foot of Mount Hermon, north of the Golan Heights, the classical Gaulanitis, in the part occupied by Israel.
 The spring is the source of the Banias River, one of the main tributaries of the Jordan River.
 Archaeologists uncovered a shrine dedicated to Pan and related deities, and the remains of an ancient city dating from the Hellenistic and Roman periods.

-The ancient city was first mentioned in the context of the Battle of Panium, fought around 200–198 BCE, when the name of the region was given as the Panion.
-Later, Pliny called the city Paneas (Πανειάς).
-Both names were derived from that of Pan, the god of the wild and companion of the nymphs.
 Herod the Great, king of Judaea, constructed a temple dedicated to Augustus at the site.
 Subsequently, Herod's son, Philip the Tetrarch, further developed the area, establishing a city.
 In 61 CE, Agrippa II expanded and renamed the city Neronias Irenopolis.
 The ancient city was mentioned in the Gospels of Matthew and Mark, under the name of Caesarea Philippi, as the place where Jesus confirmed Peter's confession that Jesus was the Messiah; the site is today a place of pilgrimage for Christians.

 The spring at Banias initially originated in a large cave carved out of a sheer cliff face which was gradually lined with a series of shrines.
 The temenos (sacred precinct) included in its final phase a temple placed at the mouth of the cave, courtyards for rituals, and niches for statues.
 It was constructed on an elevated, 80m long natural terrace along the cliff which towered over the north of the city.
 A four-line inscription at the base of one of the niches relates to Pan and Echo, the mountain nymph, and was dated to 87 BCE.

 The once very large spring gushed from the limestone cave, but an earthquake moved it to the foot of the natural terrace where it now seeps quietly from the bedrock, with a greatly reduced flow.
 From here the stream, called Nahal Hermon in Hebrew, flows towards what once were the malaria-infested Hula marshes.

+Etymology

+The ancient city was first mentioned in the context of the Battle of Panium, fought around 200–198 BCE, when the name of the region was given as the Panion.
+Later, Pliny called the city Paneas (Πανειάς).
+Both names were derived from that of Pan, the god of the wild and companion of the nymphs.
+In later Arabic usage the place-name became Bāniyās (بانياس), commonly explained as a phonological adaptation of Greek Paneas in which the initial /p/ shifted to /b/ because /p/ is not native to Arabic phonology.
+The continuity of the name across periods is reinforced by the site’s long-standing administrative role in the region and by the survival of related local toponymic traditions in later sources.